Online Education & Innovation

 Associate Provost of Online Education and Innovation

 Professor of Philosophy

-What sets Moravian College's online courses and programs apart from other institutions?
+What sets Moravian University's online courses and programs apart from other institutions?

 How do we measure and guarantee the quality of an online course?

 This was the central question that motivated MarylandOnline Inc. to start Quality Matters, a non-for-profit organization measuring and assuring rigorous standards in online education.
 According to Quality Matters, the most important factors that affect the quality of an online course are the following:

 - Course Design